LeonardoRick/node-demo/README.txt

 It assume you have MongoDB installed and understand a little of npm packages.

+execute:

+npm install
+-> to install dependencies

+nodemon app.js
-npm install to install dependencies nodemon app.js to start the server on 3000 port
+-> to start the server on 3000 port

 this is my first server set-up so i'm publishing this just for record.